Analytics9 min read

 Tier 4: Vanity metrics (mostly ignore)

-These metrics look impressive but don't drive business decisions.
+These metrics look impressive in reports but rarely drive meaningful business decisions.

 Domain Authority / Domain Rating